What Have You Heard About Exercise?

 You might be hesitant to work with weights because of the misconception that lifting will give you big muscles.

-While weights wouldn’t make you super buff, they’ll help tone your muscles (you can show off your sexy arms), improve your strength, and keep your bones strong to protect you against age-related muscle loss.
-Dust off the dumbbells and start strength training at least 2 days a week to train your different muscle groups!
+While weights wouldn’t make you super buff, they’ll help tone your muscles (boosting your confidence when wearing sleeveless outfits!), improve your strength, and keep your bones strong to protect you against age-related muscle loss.
+Dust off the dumbbells and resistance bands, or even head down to your nearest fitness corner.
+Start strength training at least 2 days a week to strengthen your different muscle groups!

 Related: Ladies, Lifting Weights Won't Make You Masculine